The Challenge: Create an Offshore Wind Workforce

 About Offshore Wind Works

 By supporting a network of training providers, academic institutions, community-based organizations and more, Offshore Wind Works (OSWW) is expanding the Commonwealth’s capacity to develop a Massachusetts workforce that can plan, deploy, operate, and maintain offshore wind farms in southern New England, as well as support the manufacturing of offshore wind components and its related supply chain.
-The program offers support for “infrastructure” projects that construct or upgrade workforce- or training-related equipment, technology, and/or facilities to better meet the needs of the industry and their specific program.
-OSWW provides support for other types of workforce development projects, including training programs, programs with a Diversity, Equity, Inclusion & Justice (DEIJ) focus, or studies related to workforce, worker safety, or diversity in the offshore wind industry.
+OSWW provides support for other types of workforce development projects, including training programs, career awareness programs, programs with equity and inclusion elements, and studies related to workforce development or worker safety in the offshore wind industry.

 Who's Eligible